akaliutau/indexframe/README.md

 A YouTube cover is a tiny billboard.
 It has to compress the entire reason to watch into one image.

 Random image generation can look good, but it often loses the truth of the video.
-Indexframe uses the video itself as the creative source:
+IndexFrame uses the video itself as the creative source:

 ```text
 video